 In many ways the Xbox Series X and Xbox Series S are very similar.
 Sure their overall power and design is different, but both use the same controller, interface, and other features.

 Most pertinent, the game library is the same for both.
 Sure you'll get better graphics and faster frame rates in the latest games with the Series X, but the Series S isn't likely to let you down either.
 There are a lot of older Xbox games now optimized for both of the new consoles, and also run well on each.
+Both consoles can also use the Xbox's signature Quick Resume feature, which lets you suspend multiple games and pick up right where you left off in each one.

 Xbox Series X vs. Xbox Series S: Verdict